How to Install Plugins in IntelliJ: 5 Easy Steps for 2025

 Perhaps most importantly, plugins enable seamless integration with external tools and services.
 Instead of constantly switching between applications, you can manage databases, version control, cloud deployments, and project management directly within your IDE.
 This unified approach reduces context switching—one of the biggest productivity killers in software development.

-What are Plugins in IntelliJ?
+What Exactly Are Plugins in IntelliJ?

 IntelliJ plugins are essentially software extensions that add new functionality or enhance existing features within the IDE.
 They operate as independent modules that can modify the user interface, add new tool windows, integrate with external services, or even change how the IDE processes and displays code.